Thinking Like a Futurist: Strategic Leadership and Seeing Around Corners

 - Megatrends and transformations occurring with: Artificial Intelligence (AI), robotics, embedded technologies, sensors, data analytics, machine learning and deep learning neural networks, synthetic biology, nano-biotechnology, the longevity economy, ethical frameworks needed for a new era

-The price includes expert facilitation, course materials, morning and afternoon coffee breaks, and, a buffet luncheon.
-For more information about the program and payment options contact Aemilia Jarvis at 613-520-2650 or via email (firstname.lastname@example.org).
-Register online today.
+Register Online.
+The price includes expert facilitation, course materials, morning and afternoon coffee breaks, and lunch.
+For more information about the program and payment options contact Aemilia Jarvis at 613-520-2650 or via email (email@example.com).

 During 34 years in the Government of Canada, Dawn served in senior leadership roles, culminating in a role as an acting Agency Head.
 She also served as Vice President of the Institute on Governance before assuming her current role as President of her firm.
 Known as an innovator, Dawn has worked on innovation, science and technology strategies and transformational agendas for the federal government, with Cabinet Ministers, Clerks, Deputy Ministers, and, with CEOs and private sector leaders.
 She led global innovation initiatives with international bodies such as the OECD.

 Dawn collaborates on the design and delivery of advanced leadership development programs for executives at Carleton University.